DustNet: A Wireless Network of Ultrasonic Neural Implants: Circuit Implementation

 \subsection{Neural Recording AFE}

-To record neural signals (e.g., LFPs, electromyography (EMG) signals, action potentials, etc.), the DustNet IC implements an analog front-end that consists of a low-noise amplifier and a 12-bit asynchronous SAR ADC.
+To record neural signals (e.g., LFPs, electromyography (EMG) signals, etc.), the DustNet IC implements an analog front-end that consists of a low-noise amplifier and a 12-bit asynchronous SAR ADC.
 A schematic-level diagram of the neural recording AFE is shown in Fig. \ref{fig_ADC}(a).
 The low-noise amplifier consists of a chopped $G_m$ stage ($f_{chop}$ = 50 kHz) followed by a switched-capacitor (SC) integrator.
-The integrator output is sampled by the SAR ADC at 6.25 kS/s.
+The integrator output is sampled by the SAR ADC at 6.25 kS/s to enable the $>3kHz$ bandwidth required for peripheral nerve recording applications.
+The open-loop AFE architecture is designed to maximize input impedance and minimize power consumption compared to closed-loop topologies; although it is susceptible to PVT-induced gain variation, absolute gain precision is not required for many neural decoding applications.
 Depending on the number of ASK levels, a configurable set of 8 or 9 bits from the ADC output are stored in the FIFO buffer to be transmitted back to the external interrogator, yielding a per-implant data rate of 50 or 56.25 kb/s, respectively.

 The first $G_m$ stage consists of a fully-differential OTA, which is used for its high speed and noise efficiency.
 A common-mode feedback (CMFB) circuit sets the output DC voltage to match a reference supplied by an on-chip LDO.
 The current from the $G_m$ cell is integrated on a feedback capacitor $C_f$ in the second stage.
 The SC integrator consists of a two-stage, Miller-compensated OTA with CMFB.
-The AFE bandwidth is designed to match the ADC Nyquist frequency, and the overall signal transfer function has nulls at integer multiples of the sampling frequency.
-By setting $f_{chop} = 8f_s$, the AFE cancels both chopping artifacts and upconverted flicker noise and offset-related harmonics.
+The AFE bandwidth is set by the integration time of the SC amplifier; because one cycle is used for reset, the integration time ($T_s$) is 7 $CLK_{LO}$ cycles (140µs).
+The sinc transfer function of the integrator inherently has a 3-dB bandwidth of $\frac{e}{2\pi T_s} = 3.16kHz$, eliminating the need for explicit anti-aliasing filters for high-frequency noise.
+The measured AFE gain as a function of frequency is shown in Fig. \ref{fig_ADC}(b).
 The overall signal DC gain ($H_0$) is designed to be 100 to suppress the ADC quantization noise.
-Measured AFE gain as a function of frequency is shown in Fig. \ref{fig_ADC}(b).
-The full-scale range of the ADC is designed to be 2V, yielding a differential input range of approximately 20 mV.
+Previously fabricated US-based implants using ENIG-based electrodes have demonstrated DC offsets of up to 1.5mV \cite{Ghanbari_JSSC19}.
+Therefore, the full-scale range of the ADC is designed to be 2V with a large differential input range of approximately 20mV to ensure that neural signals can still be recorded in the presence of large electrode DC offsets.